pgbackrest/pgbackrest/README.md

 release notes
 =============

+v0.15: Added archive-get [THIS IS PLANNED FUNCTIONALITY FOR THIS RELEASE]

+* Added archive-get functionality to aid in restores.

+* Default restore.conf is written to each backup.

 v0.10: Backup and archiving are functional

 This version has been put into production at Resonate, so it does work, but there are a number of major caveats.